fergbrain/countdown-timer/readme.txt

  * Added js countdown ability to admin example (which doesn't have wp_footer hook?)
  * Updated the link to the JS file to make it dynamic in case a folder gets renamed
  * Fixed a bug in the JS file that caused dates to be calculated incorrectly
- * Append a letter to the beginning of the unique id (as per XHTML requirement)�who knew?
+ * Append a letter to the beginning of the unique id (as per XHTML requirement)'who knew?
  * Added two language files: Swedish (thanks to Mattias Tengblad) and Spanish (thanks to Google Translator)
  * Released as 2.1.1 instead of 2.1 due to a technical glitch in the way WordPress recognizes version numbers.